 The Paycheck Impact

-Even small discrepancies compound over time.
-An employee incorrectly paid for 15 extra minutes per day accumulates to roughly 65 extra hours per year.
-At $20/hr, that represents a $1,300 annual discrepancy in either direction.
+An employee incorrectly recorded for 15 extra minutes per day accumulates roughly 65 extra hours per year.
+At $20/hr, that is a $1,300 annual discrepancy.
+For employers managing large workforces, the aggregate impact of systematic errors can be substantial in either direction.

 (Qualified) Chartered Accountant – ICAP